Learn how the world’s largest enterprises are rebuilding work for the AI era.

 People don't come to work and say, "I'm going to use my problem-solving skill today."

-That’s why skills frameworks alone can’t capture how work really gets done.
+That's why skills-only approaches can't capture how work really gets done.

 The half-life of a skill is shrinking fast.
 By the time you've updated your skills taxonomy, the actual work may have already changed.

 Tasks evolve in real time.
 Roles shift.
 New responsibilities emerge.
-Companies need a live Work Ontology™—one that keeps up with how work is actually changing on the ground.
+Companies need live Work Context.
+One that keeps up with how work actually changes on the ground.

 If your learning strategy only focuses on skills, you risk training people for work that no longer exists.